aws-samples/serverless-test-samples/java-test-samples/apigw-lambda-list-s3-buckets/README.md

 [[top]](#api-gateway-to-lambda-to-list-s3-buckets)

 ## Perform a load test
 Load tests should be executed in the cloud prior to any initial deployment to production environments.
 Load tests can be useful to discover performance bottlenecks and quota limits.
-Load tests should be scripted and repeatable.
-Load tests should simulate your application's expected peak load.
+Load tests should simulate your application's expected peak load + 10% or more.

+There are several tools available for serverless developers to perform load testing.
+One of the most popular is `Artillery Community Edition`, which is an open-source tool for testing serverless APIs.
+You configure the number of requests per second and overall test duration, and it uses a headless Chromium browser to run its test flows.

-This project uses an open source performance testing tool called `Locust`.
+This project uses an open source performance testing tool called `Serverless Artillery`.

 TODO